glmdgrielson/words/atlas/lovely-147.md

 Virginia winced, but she wasn't ready to object yet.
 But she had the feeling her father was wrong.

+"Now, there are a few families that are friends of ours that have also wisely rejected their filthy ways.
+You've met them a few times before.
+I can set you up with one of them or you can leave me for some whelp."

+Virginia was going to leave, she felt sure of it.
+She remembered those other children.
+They seemed less than happy, as if like her a life was being forced upon them.
+An?
+An felt different.
+She felt _satisfied_.
+This was an emotion Virginia was not familiar with and it spoke to her.

 ---

 Notes: